torch2424/live-stream-radio/README.md

 # Compatibility

 Currently, this should work under any OS with support for [Node](https://nodejs.org/en/) and [FFMPEG](https://www.ffmpeg.org/).
-Specifically in the tradition of this project being developed for raspberry pi, formerly as piStreamRadio , this also supports Raspbian as well.
+Specifically in the tradition of this project being developed for Raspberry Pi, formerly as piStreamRadio , this also supports Raspbian as well.

 # Example Assets from the `--generate` template